chrisvasqm/breakingbad-api-testing/README.md

 # Breaking Bad API Testing

-Project to showcase how to test a Web API using libraries like REST Assured and TestNG.
+Project to showcase how to test the [Breaking Bad Web API](https://www.breakingbadapi.com/) using libraries like REST Assured and TestNG.